AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/order-data-top-bottom-feat.md

 ## Wrapping up {#wrapup}

-We mentioned it at the beginning of the article, but we'll say it again: while we covered some basic examples, this feature has a lot of interesting uses.
+We mentioned it at the beginning of the article, but we say it again: while we covered some basic examples, this feature has a lot of interesting uses.

 Think about our previous sales rep and opportunities example.
 Removing the Time Interval, applying a Group By, and sorting the data based on the grouping allowed us to get a detailed picture of each rep’s number of won opportunities.
 Additionally, using the Show Top/Bottom feature let us discover who the top performers are.